ruoso/u5e/README.md

 other encoding may be considered a serialization format to be converted to and from in the borders of your application.

+## A note on endianess

+The unicode standard defines UTF16BE and UTF16LE, as well as UTF32BE and UTF32LE.
+The bare "UTF16" and "UTF32" encodings are actually runtime-defined according to Byte-Order-Marker (BOM), the default, in the absense of a BOM is Big-Endian, accorting to the standard -- utf8 is always little endian, and BOM characters in utf8 are not relevant.

+This library introduces the terms UTF16NE and UTF32NE.
+Those are not encodings, but rather architecture-specific runtime types that will either be the BE or the LE variants depending on the machine that runs it.
+Whenever you are using the UTF16NE and UTF32NE types, you are expected to appropriately convert the incoming texts to the correct native encoding on the borders of your application.

 # This library will cover

 These are the problems that this library intends to solve: